Orsi History, Family Crest & Coats of Arms

 - Juanni Francesco Orsi, who was naturalized in Mississippi in 1891

-- A. Orsi, aged 33, who emigrated to the United States from Italy, in 1892
+- A. Orsi, aged 33, who immigrated to the United States from Italy, in 1892

 Orsi Settlers in United States in the 20th Century

-- Adolfo Orsi, aged 22, who emigrated to America from Lucca, Italy, in 1907
+- Adolfo Orsi, aged 22, who immigrated to America from Lucca, Italy, in 1907

 - Agostino Orsi, aged 25, who landed in America from Uzzaero, Italy, in 1907